mbutler808/Zool719-covid19/hawaii_seir_model/README.md

 2. Also, I am still unsure about the simulation params('N' and 'eta') and what appropriate numbers would be.
 When I set N=2502 (thinking it is total population), I get very high numbers in the 'E' bin at the end of simulation t1.5.
 Almost the entire population is in the 'E' bin!
 If I keep 'N' at 15000, the numbers are more reasonable.

-4/19/2021  This paper does a good job incorporating vaccine info and loss of vaccine immunity into an SEIR model. https://aip.scitation.org/doi/pdf/10.1063/1.5054525
+4/19/2021  This paper does a good job incorporating vaccine info and loss of vaccine immunity into an SEIR model. https://aip.scitation.org/doi/pdf/10.1063/1.5054525  And this one: https://pdxscholar.library.pdx.edu/cgi/viewcontent.cgi?article=1909&context=honorstheses
 -Randi